ltw-webdev-5/curriculum/buying-a-domain-and-email.md

       Ideally you want to choose `.ca` because it will give you better search results juice for Canadian searchers.

-      If you want, you could also get the `.com` and forward it to the `.ca` to they act as the same website.
+      If you want, you could also get the `.com` and forward it to the `.ca` so they act as the same website.

   - title: "Add to cart & start checkout"
     before: |